apache/systemds/CONTRIBUTING.md

     live in [scripts/staging](./scripts/staging) or its equivalent folder for specific feature to get some airtime and sufficient testing before a decision is made regarding whether they are to migrated to the top-level.
-*   When a new contribution is made to SystemDS, the maintenace burden is (by default) transferred to the SystemDS team.
+*   When a new contribution is made to SystemDS, the maintenance burden is (by default) transferred to the SystemDS team.
 The benefit of the contribution is to be compared against the cost of maintaining the feature.